GavinHuttley/tib/source/seqcomp/statistics.rst

     1 - quantile(x_uniform, 0.95)

 We generated these data using a sample size of 50,000.
 As we increase that sample size, you will find the estimates of the quantiles from the uniform distribution converge on their expected values.
-We can generalise this statement further, as you increase the sample size the quantile becomes an increasingly good approximation of its |pvalue|.
+We can this statement more general -- as you increase the sample size the quantile becomes an increasingly good approximation of its |pvalue|.

 Quantiles have advantages over the |pvalues| in exploratory data analysis.
 Not least of which they are derived from the actual data, rather than idealised (theoretical) description.
 Numerous data exploratory techniques are based upon this quantity (for example Quantile-Quantile plots to compare the distributions of two data sets).